padrinobook/padrinobook/chapters/login_and_registration.md

 ```

-Run the migrations:
+Run the migrations.

 ### Validating attributes

-Before we are going to implement what we think, we are going to write **pending**[^pending] specs:
+Before we are going to implement the user registration relevant things we are going to write **pending**[^pending] specs for outlining
+our tests:

 ```ruby